barharding/Credit_Risk_Analysis/README.md

 # Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
+For the six models below we use the balanced accuracy score to better judge the performance of our analysis where there is an imbalanced dataset meaning we have a great deal more low risk applicants then we do high risk applicants.

-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)
+By leveraging recall we can see how well the model was at predicting the right level of risk and precision tell us the degree of error in the categorization, i.e. what % of high risk applicants we categorized as low risk or what % of low risk applicants were deemed high risk.

 - RandomOverSampler
-  - Balanced accuracy score 0.6456
+  - Balanced accuracy score 0.6456 indicates the model is not doing very well at predicting credit risk
-  - The Precision & Recall scores for both High and Low risk are shown in figure 1
+  - The Precision & Recall scores for both High and Low risk are shown in figure 1 and like the balanced accuracy score does not really perform well.

 **_Figure 1: Random OverSampler Classification Report_**